-Harm reduction is a public health philosophy and intervention that seeks to reduce the harms associated with drug use and ineffective drug policies.
-A basic tenet of harm reduction is that there has never been, and will never be, a drug-free society.The Drug Policy Alliance advocates reducing the harms of drug use through a lens of public health, using accurate, fact-based drug education, drug-related illness and injury prevention, and effective drug treatment for problematic use.
+Harm reduction is a public health philosophy and set of intervention that seeks to reduce the negative outcomes associated with drug use and ineffective drug policies.
+A basic tenet of harm reduction is that there has never been, and will never be, a drug-free society.The Drug Policy Alliance for advocates reducing the harms of drug use through a public health lens, using accurate, fact-based drug education, preventing drug-related illness and injury with effective drug treatment for problematic use.

 We believe that every solution with the potential to promote public health and to mitigate harm should be considered.
 We continue to seek innovative health approaches to drug use, drug treatment, and drug policy that are based on science and research.

 Harm reduction practices center creating safe conditions for drug use, where individuals are able to receive proper care if needed.
 While this is vital, we must expand harm reduction to include services, and advocacy that promotes the end of policies which prevent access to basic resources.
 Further, we must continue to limit the role of law enforcement to ensure that drug users aren't ensnared in the criminal justice system.

 Harm Reduction agencies provide low-threshold access to services and programs designed to support mental, physical and emotional health.
 When people hear the phrase 'harm reduction,' they may think of needle exchange programs (also referred to as "syringe exchange programs"), a service commonly provided by harm reduction agencies.
 Needle exchange programs help prevent the spread of HIV, Hepatitis C, and other blood borne infections, among other benefits.
 But harm reduction encompasses more than just needle exchange programs.